AkshathSai/AkshathSai/README.md

 - 📫 How to reach me **akshathsai.pittala@outlook.com**

-- ⚡ Fun fact **I was 18 when I got my first job at a Software Development company, which helped me develop Leadership, Communication, Collaboration and Programming skills.**
+- ⚡ Fun fact **I was 18 when I got my first job as a Software Developer**
 ---